A Variational Approach to Bayesian Phylogenetic Inference: Subsplit Bayesian Networks

+where $\operatorname{ne}(i)$ means the neighborhood of node $i$ and $P_k(j\rightarrow i)$ is defined similarly as $P_{\pi_i}(j\rightarrow i)$ in \eqref{eq:leaf_to_root_message}.
 See an illustration in Figure~\ref{fig:message_passing}.
 In both phases of the algorithm, $M_{i\rightarrow k}$ accumulates the contributions to SBN probabilities from the subtree rooted at node $i$ looking away from neighbor $k$.
 After the second pass, for each edge $e=(i,j)\in E(\tau^\mathrm{u})$, we can aggregate the contributions to $p_{\mathrm{sbn}}(\tau^\mathrm{u})$ from the subtrees on both sides of the edge as $M_{i\rightarrow j}M_{j\rightarrow i}$.
 This, together with the subsplit probability $P_r(e)$ and the parent-child subsplit pair conditional probabilities $P_r(i\rightarrow j), P_r(j\rightarrow i)$ associated with the root edge $e$ (the right plot in Figure~\ref{fig:message_passing})\footnote{These root subsplits and parent-child subsplit pairs associated with the edges turn out to be quite useful.
 We will revisit them later.}, allow us to compute the SBN probability for each rooted tree $\tau^{\stkout{\mathrm{u}}}_e$ in the equivalence class, and hence compute the marginal SBN probability in \eqref{eq:sbn_unrooted_computation} as

 Note that the message updates in each iteration of the tree traversals take constant time and the sum-product in \eqref{eq:two_pass} takes linear time, the above two-pass algorithm hence enjoys a linear time complexity.